svnty/homosexuality-simulator/README.md

 ## Discussion
 *Significance of data*

 These results indicate what would be expected from a non breeding species, the number of the existing genotypes within that species decreases and the genotype with a higher chance of survival increases.

 *Future research*

 Future research should adjust for proximity of a people and their in-group preference to associate with people of similar culture and assumed normal practices of themselves, such that a homosexual population would likely form a dense community and random events could occur more likely within that community.
 Current simulation results assume homosexuals and heterosexuals are evenly distriputed throughout a population and people are selected to mate regardless of their geographical distance.

+## Conclusions
+A rate of 50% breeding of homosexuals it isn't a high enough number for them to continue their genes, even with a high inital homosexuality rate of 50% of a population the number of homosexuals decreases so quickly they become exitinct within a few generations.
+Future simulations could more accurately represnt the breeding patterns by using variables that more closely represent the real world.

 ## Assets
 [https://github.com/svnty/Homosexuality-Simulator](https://github.com/svnty/Homosexuality-Simulator)